 Ad-Hoc Pricing – Put a single price on any piece of content

-Coupons & Discounts – Ability to create, distribute and track promotional offers to entire learners to purchase content
+Coupons & Discounts – Ability to create, distribute and track promotional offers that entice learners to purchase content

 Email Gates – Free content requires learner identification with email and basic profile info